St0rmingBr4in/NSE_Report/rapport.md

 Flash storage used in SSD are now capable of speeds exceeding 600 MB/s and capable of accessing lots of data at once.
-NVMe takes advantage of those capabilities and enables greater throughput and less latency by utilizing the pcie bus.
-It parallelize instructions to a greater extend than the SATA and SAS buses do.
+NVMe takes advantage of those capabilities and enables greater throughput and less latency by utilizing the PCIe buses.
+It parallelize instructions to a greater extend than the SATA and SAS buses did.

 \newpage